Privacy Best Practices

 We have created a template for our members that includes a list of data software systems that include operations, personnel data, learning resources and applications with student-specific data.
 Download that template here.

-Step Three: Data Classification Guide
+Step Four: Data Classification Guide

 To help you make informed decisions about managing sensitive data in your organization, we have created this Data Classification Guide.
 Download it and utilize it as a reference when determining what software and systems you have with access to various data, as well as the consequences of improper use or sharing of that information.
 Here you will find sample security controls as well as framework to who should have access to various levels of sensitivity.

-Step Four: Mapping Data Flows Checklist
+Step Five: Mapping Data Flows Checklist

 The Mapping Data Flows Checklist is intended to help create visual “maps” of how your data flows within your systems.
 Including maps in data governance plans can help you better understand what data is in your systems, where the data resides, what sources provides the information, why those data points are collected, what limitations or restrictions apply, how it is linked, and what policy questions that data is used to answer.

-Step Five: Data Destruction Document
+Step Six: Data Destruction Document

 The Data Destruction Document is a best practices guide on properly destroying sensitive data after it is no longer needed.
 It details the life cycle of data and discusses various legal requirements relating to the destruction of data under FERPA, while examining a variety of methods for properly destroying data.
 The guide also provides some real-world examples of how to implement data destruction within your organization.